Digital Photography and Imaging - Project 2

 Double-exposure images of a cityscape and starry sky

 A silhouette of a dull-looking building could become the outline of a starry sky like the photo below.
+This technique will enhance your imagination.

 8. Use Shadow